What are the Top 10 Triggers for Anxiety?

 5. Health Problems

 Health problems are something that always seems to truly put things into perspective.
 Poor health can severely affect every aspect of life, and chronic conditions may often result in depression.
+Side effects of prescription drugs can also take a large toll on your body over time.

 When a loved one is sick or suffering, it increases feelings of helplessness at not being able to do more.
 Sometimes it is harder to see others in distress, and this can lead to particularly acute feelings of anxiety.